 For some reason, it only seems fair that people don't have to talk when they're in trouble with the law.
 Whether they're facing an inquisitive police officer or sitting in a courtroom, they shouldn't have to say something that could lead to a conviction.
 But it can be tough to put a finger on what, exactly, it is that makes the Fifth Amendment privilege against forced self-incrimination a good idea.

-(For further information on this topic, see Your Fifth Amendment Privilege Against Self-Incrimination and When and How to Invoke Your Right to Silence.)
+(For further information on this topic, see also Invoking Your Right to Remain Silent.)

 Courts have explained that the privilege of silence is designed to avoid the "cruel trilemma" of perjury, contempt, and self-incrimination.
 In other words, someone who might have committed a crime and who is forced to answer questions about the conduct in question has to choose between: